autonomousvision/autonomousvision.github.io/_posts/2019-10-16-occupancy-flow.md

 {% include video id="c0yOugTgrWc" provider="youtube" %}

 You can find more information (including the [paper](http://www.cvlibs.net/publications/Niemeyer2019ICCV.pdf) and [supplementary](http://www.cvlibs.net/publications/Niemeyer2019ICCV_supplementary.pdf)) on our [project page](https://avg.is.tuebingen.mpg.de/publications/niemeyer2019iccv).
+We also provide [animated slides](https://autonomousvision.github.io/slides/occupancy-flow/#) for our project.
 If you are interested in experimenting with Occupancy Flow yourself, download the [source code](https://github.com/autonomousvision/occupancy_flow) of our project and run the examples.
 We are happy to receive your feedback!

     @inproceedings{Niemeyer2019ICCV,
     title = {Occupancy Flow: 4D Reconstruction by Learning Particle Dynamics},